xiongyihui/archcookbook/readme.markdown

 * `texlive-latex-extra`
 * `texlive-latex-recommended`

-You should have Microsoft fonts installed too.
+You should have "DejaVu Serif" and "Droid Sans Mono" fonts installed too.
 But you could change fonts in `common/pdf-template.tex` file if you want.

 #### Building

-Run `make en/mongodb.pdf`.
+Run `make en.pdf`.

 ### ePub